 The natural aromatic constituents present in the raw materials used will become another important factor in the bouquet of the resulting rum.
 In this particular we have that different varieties of sugar cane yield juices with different classes and amounts of aroma.
 Also in a given cane variety, the aromatic tone will differ according to state of maturity, time elapsed between cutting and grinding the cane, whether burned or fresh cane is cut and ground, etc. etc.

 Wow.
 What beautiful language and he never says that word balanced that I abhor.
 You can sense Arroyo really grapples with language to meet you on the same plane of experience.
 He gives us uniformity, which is the language of space, stability which is temporal, suavity which is more abstract, cultural, and definitely reflecting his Spanish stance (#phenomenology).
 There is harmony, amplitude, and tone which are most commonly the language of sound and music.
 Arroyo uses tinge which refers to a grappling with scale (remember my obsessions with the scaler adjective problem?).
-Arroyo’s language is really refreshing and lot of my first collecting projects were to look for evidence of unique language used by producers to convey sensory experiences.
+Arroyo’s language is really refreshing and a lot of my first collecting projects were to look for evidence of unique language used by producers to convey sensory experiences.

 I identify with this Arroyo guy because he is also tuned into metaphor in a way others aren’t yet.
 In a few paragraphs he also shows us we know near nothing about rum.
 All the rum talk of the recent renaissance is bunk (but hopefully that is liberating and leaves you optimistic).

 Arroyo’s words also defy my Chardonnay analogy and sort of challenge notions of manipulation relative to terroir, but I am standing my ground as an advocate for Cape Verde as producer of the greatest fresh sugar cane juice rums of the world.
 I originally saw that pungency as a sense of place, though now I know it is mostly a matter of technique (though it is likely the last place to use the technique!).
-I even speculated that it may have gotten there by not fermenting the beers to dryness and thus getting an exaggerated ratio of aroma to alcohol (a la mosto verde Pisco), but now I know I’m wrong.
-Whatever it was, its low frequency of occurrence among the rums of the world really captured my attention.
+I even speculated that it may have gotten there by not fermenting the beers to dryness and thus getting an exaggerated ratio of aroma to alcohol (a la mosto verde Pisco), but now I know I was wrong.
+Whatever it was, it’s low frequency of occurrence among the rums of the world really captured my attention.

 But those aromas, that lack of uniformity, and over the top pungency take on rich cultural symbolism.
-It is all very similar conceptually to Mezcal, it is hearty like a home cooked meal and so often that beats carefully composed restaurant food.
+It is all very similar conceptually to Mezcal.
+It is hearty like a home cooked meal and so often that beats carefully composed restaurant food.
 There are no regrets or missed opportunities in the heads & tales cuts, but those aromas are wild.
 We could also find a word that would be in the same category of suavity, but it would mean something quite different.
 I bet the Cape Verdean dialect of Portuguese has a word readily available, you probably use your hands as you say it.

 Cape Verdean life is no picnic and hard work is done by hand infusing itself into the spirit.
-The cane is ground by hand power with a trapiche.
+The cane is crushed by hand power with a trapiche.
 The music of Cape Verde, the mornas, popularized by Cesária Evora, originally moved to the slow beat of the trapiche.
 This poor country where everybody lends a hand pushing the trapiche has no continuous super centrifuge of Arroyo.
 The fires of the still are tended to by hand, fueled by cane bagasse and the temperature is maintained by intuition coupled with watching the flow out of the wooden condenser.

 Romance is wonderful, but some of these spirits can slum it a little too much and wind up with taint from copper corrosion due to not nearly enough condensing power or the lack of stainless steel that much of the distilling world has gravitated towards for condensers to reduce ethyl carbamate as well as copper salts.
 University research papers that cover grogue, and draw comparisons to Cachaca, pretty much only dwell on condensing issues related to quality.